ialbert/biostar-central/README.md

 ![Biostar Engine Badge](biostar/engine/static/images/engine-badge.svg)

 The Biostar Engine allows executing scripts over the web via graphical user interfaces.
-In addition there is support for data storage and project management.
-The Biostar Engine can be used as simple LIMS (Laboratory Information Management Server)

-These scripts may written in `bash`, `R` or any other a scripting enabled language.
+The scripts may written in `bash`, `R` or any other a scripting enabled language.

 We call these scripts as "recipes".

+In addition the software has support for data storage and project management.
+The Biostar Engine can be used as simple LIMS (Laboratory Information Management System)

-## Install
+## Installation

 We recommend use [conda][conda] for setting up the site.
-For simplicity iur installation instructions rely on [conda][conda] (though many other alternatives would be also viable)
+For simplicity iur installation instructions rely on [conda][conda] (though other alternatives would be also viable, virtual env, homebrew etc).
+Create a virtual environment both on your system and on the remote site:

 [conda]: https://conda.io/docs/

-Create a virtual environment both on your system and on the remote site:

     conda create -y --name engine python=3.6
     source activate engine

-Clone the source server code and the recipe code.
-These are kept separately.
+Clone the source server code and the recipe code:

     git clone git@github.com:biostars/biostar-engine.git
     git clone git@github.com:biostars/biostar-recipes.git

-Install python dependencies.
+Install python dependencies:

     # Switch to the engine directory.
     cd biostar-engine